valentincostea180/university_database/README.md

-My CS50 SQL final project involves developing a database designed to manage key aspects of the UNSTPB university administration.
-The database includes essential entities:
+## 🎓 UNSTPB University Database (CS50 SQL Final Project)

+This project implements a relational database for managing core administrative data within the fictional UNSTPB university.

+### 📌 Overview

+The database models essential university entities and supports tracking student enrollments across different areas such as faculties, courses, and events.

+### 🧱 Entities

-The database supports:
+The database includes the following tables:

-- Students: Basic identifying information.
+Students – Basic identifying information
-- Professors: Basic identifying information.
+Professors – Basic identifying information
-- Faculties: Name, location, and foundational details.
-- Sponsoring Companies: Background information.
-- Classes: Name, location, and related details.
+Faculties – Name, location, and general details Classes – Name, location, and related details
-- Dining Halls: Name, location, and associated faculty.
-- Courses: Names and related IDs.
+Dining Halls – Name, location, and associated faculty Courses – Names and related IDs
-- Events: Names and related IDs.
+Events – Names and related IDs

+### 🔗 Enrollments

-The database handles three types of enrollments too:
+The database supports three types of student enrollments:

-- Students by faculty.
-- Students by courses.
-- Students by events.

-**Out of scope**: Faculty enrollment, professor roles, faculty changes, and event management.
+Students enrolled in faculties
+Students enrolled in courses
+Students enrolled in events

+### ⚙️ Scope

+This project focuses strictly on data structure and relationships between entities.

+### ▶️ Usage
+Load the SQL schema into your database system
+Insert data into the tables
+Run queries to explore relationships between students, faculties, courses, and events